HUANGLIZI/TFCNs/README.md

 paper link: https://arxiv.org/abs/2207.03450

-Gmail: dihanli@stu.xmu.edu.cn
+Email: dihanli@stu.xmu.edu.cn

-Please contact me if you need the dataset.
+Please contact me if you need the further help.

 **More details of code & readme will come soon!**